Muscular & Cerebral Atrophy

 Sclerosis Program, and colleagues used high-resolution magnetic resonance

-imaging to identify three key sub-regions of the hippocampus that were found to
+imaging (MRI) to identify three key sub-regions of the hippocampus that were found to

 be smaller in people with MS when compared with the brains of healthy